Contact InformationSchool of Fisheries and Ocean Sciences

 - Aquatic invasions and colonization

 - M.S.
 2007 University of Washington (Fisheries)

 - Ph.D.
 2012 Memorial University of Newfoundland, Canada (Biology)

 - Post.Doc.
 2012 University of Washington (Fisheries)

-We live in the anthropocene era, where global ecology is dominated by human activity.
+We live in the Anthropocene, where global ecology is dominated by human activity.
 My research seeks to understand how fishes respond and adapt to abrupt environmental change across levels of biological organization.

-Work in my lab will address this overarching question through the combination of field, laboratory, meta-analysis, and modeling approaches.
+Work in my lab addresses this overarching question through the combination of field, laboratory, meta-analysis, and modeling approaches.